What is Law?

 Study abroad and internship opportunities

-This video introduces the study of law within Trinity College law school.
+This video introduces the study of law within Trinity College Dublin Law School.

 Number of Places90 Places